pulsely/uptimechecker/README.md

 The Uptime Checker has a default DockerFile which will run with Docker or Podman.

-The setup will run the Uptime Checker with Django, Redis and Celery automatically.
+The Docker setup will run the Uptime Checker with Django, Redis and Celery, and run the first run setup automatically.

 ```
 docker-compose up